Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Separating classes of strategies

-\begin{proof} Consider the Mealy machine $\mathcal{M} = (M, m_1, \nextmove, \update)$ depicted in Figure~\ref{figure:RRD:strict:RRR}.
-We recall that $\mathcal{M}$ is a DRR Mealy machine that is outcome-equivalent to the DDR strategy illustrated in Figure~\ref{figure:DDR:not:RRD}.
-It therefore suffices to show that there are no RRD strategies that are outcome-equivalent to $\mathcal{M}$ to end this proof.
+\begin{lemma} There exists a DDR strategy of $\playerOne$ in $\simpleGame$ such that there is no outcome-equivalent RRD strategy. \end{lemma} \begin{proof} Consider the Mealy machine $\mealy = (M, m_1, \nextmove, \update)$ depicted in Figure~\ref{figure:RRD:strict:RRR}.
+We recall that $\mealy$ is a DRR Mealy machine that is outcome-equivalent to the DDR strategy illustrated in Figure~\ref{figure:DDR:not:RRD}.
+It therefore suffices to show that there are no RRD strategies that are outcome-equivalent to $\mealy$ to end this proof.

-Let $\stratone$ denote the strategy induced by $\mathcal{M}$.
-Intuitively, $\stratone$ operates as follows.
+Let $\stratOne$ denote the strategy induced by $\mealy$.
+Intuitively, $\stratOne$ operates as follows.
 It always uses $b$ in the first round and otherwise has a positive probability of never using action $a$ while always having a positive probability of playing $a$ at any round.
-Whenever the action $a$ is used, the behaviour of the strategy resets in the following sense: witnessing action $a$ ensures that $\mathcal{M}$ finds itself in memory state $m_1$ after the update, thus the strategy repeats its behaviour from the initial state of $\mathcal{M}$.
+Whenever the action $a$ is used, the behaviour of the strategy resets in the following sense: witnessing action $a$ ensures that $\mealy$ finds itself in memory state $m_1$ after the update, thus the strategy repeats its behaviour from the initial state of $\mealy$.